The Escapist (magazine): 2011–2018: Dispute and decline

-Around the end of July 2011, there was a dispute between The Escapist and James Portnow, the producer of Extra Credits.
+Around the end of July 2011, there was a dispute between The Escapist and James Portnow, co-creator of Extra Credits.
 After not being paid for months, the Extra Credits team needed to pay for surgery for their artist, Allison Theus.
 They began a charity fund on RocketHub, separate from The Escapist, and received substantially more money than was necessary for Theus's surgery.
 They planned to use this extra money to create a game publishing label, where the revenue would go directly into funding subsequent projects.
 Alexander Macris, owner and co-founder of The Escapist, stated the money should have been used to create more episodes of Extra Credits for The Escapist and to compensate Themis Media for donation incentives, such as premium memberships and T-shirts.

 During the dispute, a number of other contracted creators spoke out in support of Extra Credits, relaying similar stories of mistreatment by the management.
-Among them were MovieBob, Jim Sterling, LoadingReadyRun, and the creators of No Right Answer.
+Among them were MovieBob, James Stephanie Sterling, LoadingReadyRun, and the creators of No Right Answer.
 Later, those creators would also break ties with The Escapist, leaving Ben "Yahtzee" Croshaw as the sole contracted creator by 2017.
 As a result, Extra Credits broke ties with The Escapist, moving to Penny Arcade and later becoming independent.

 Macris would later become involved with the sale of Themis Media to Alloy Digital, as well as supporting the Gamergate controversy in 2014 by openly adopting stricter policies.

 On November 15, 2012, it was announced that Themis Media had been acquired by Alloy Digital for an undisclosed sum.
 For a few years afterwards, Alloy cross-promoted Smosh Games on The Escapist.
 In 2014, Alloy Digital merged with Break Media to form Defy Media, with a consolidated portfolio that did not mention The Escapist.

 On January 21, 2015, Defy Media announced it was cutting staff across a portfolio of its main sites including The Escapist, GameTrailers and GameFront.
 In 2016, The Escapist laid off a 'number of employees' and shuttered its main office in Durham, North Carolina leaving the website's main operation out of Seattle.

 By late 2017, the site was reduced to Croshaw, a small streaming team and the editor-in-chief with the closure of the site seeming imminent as the community volunteers were the only contributors to the site besides Croshaw.